bluesillybeard/bluesillybeard/README.md

 Heyo!
 I'm Blue Silly Beard, but you can call me Blue.

-I mainly work with Zig on low-level projects, but I also do work with C, C#, and Java.
+Main technologies:
+- C programming language, particularly using the Clang and GCC compilers
+- Zig
+- C#
+- Python

-I can do C++, Python, and many other programming languages, but I am not as familiar with them.
+I also sometimes work with C++, Java, PHP, JavaScript and many other programming languages, but I am not as familiar with them.

+Check out my pinned repositories to see what I'm working on!

 CONTACTS:
 - Email (preferred): [bluesillybeard2@gmail.com](mailto:bluesillybeard2@gmail.com)